dandean/Ajax.JSONRequest/README.md

 Your options are:

-* onCreate: When the request is built but before it is invoked
+* `onCreate`: When the request is built but before it is invoked
-* onSuccess: When the request is completed
+* `onSuccess`: When the request is completed
-* onFailure: When the request times out and fails
+* `onFailure`: When the request times out and fails
-* callbackParamName: The name of the callback query parameter to use (defaults to "callback")
+* `callbackParamName`: The name of the callback query parameter to use (defaults to "callback")
-* parameters: Parameters to pass to the request
+* `parameters`: Parameters to pass to the request
-* timeout: The milliseconds before canceling the request and invoking onFailure
+* `timeout`: The milliseconds before canceling the request and invoking onFailure

 <pre>
 new Ajax.JSONRequest('http://api.flickr.com/services/feeds/photos_public.gne', {